I Gave Up Shopping for 40 Days and This is What I Learned

 Giving up shopping for 40 days helped me to adjust my overall attitude.

-I learned to control the “I want that” impulse that I had grown so used to giving into.
+I learned to control the “I want that” impulse I had grown so used to giving into.

 I may soon slip back into my old habits of thoughtless purchasing and mindless consumerism…

-But, maybe not…or at least, I hope not.
+But maybe not…or at least, I hope not.

 “Self-denial in the pursuit of purpose generates true pleasure, while self-indulgence in the pursuit of pleasure generates true misery.”